sanya-thakur/E-Commerce-Application/README.md

 This milestone sets up a solid backend foundation for further development, including API implementation, user authentication, and business logic handling.
 It ensures that the project is structured, secure, and ready for future expansion.

+## Milestone 4: Creating User Model and Controller

+In this milestone, the focus was on implementing the user model and controller for managing user data and operations in the backend.
+Key achievements include:

+### User Model:
+- Created a `User` schema using Mongoose to define the structure for storing user information in the MongoDB database.
+- Fields include essential user details such as name, email, password, and timestamps.
+- Added validation for required fields and unique constraints for the email field.

+### Password Hashing:
+- Implemented password hashing using `bcrypt` to securely store user passwords in the database.

+### User Controller:
+- Developed a user controller to handle user-related backend operations such as registration and login.
+- Added methods for creating new users and retrieving user details.

+### API Endpoints:
+- Set up API routes for user-related operations, including:
+  - `/api/users/register`: Endpoint to register a new user.
+  - `/api/users/login`: Endpoint to authenticate a user.

+### Error Handling:
+- Added error handling for scenarios such as duplicate email registration and invalid login credentials.

+### Git Integration:
+- Committed progress to version control, ensuring proper documentation of changes and updates.

+This milestone provides the necessary backend infrastructure to manage user data, supporting future features like user authentication and authorization.

 ## Milestone 5: Creating the Signup Page
 In this milestone, we focused on developing the signup page to enable users to create an account within the application.
 Key achievements include: